24 Things that Taiwan is Famous For (D’you know them all?)

 Two of Taiwan’s most famous dishes are beef noodles and stinky tofu.
 Ironically, both dishes originate in China.

 Beef noodles, a fragrant soup with noodles and slices of beef, has versions all over Asia.
 KMT soldiers first brought the dish over from Sichuan and modified it into red braised beef noodles (紅燒牛肉麵).
-It is arguably Taiwan’s most famous dish today.
+It is arguably Taiwan’s most famous dish today (see my list of top beef noodle shops in Taipei).

 Another more infamous dish is stinky tofu, which originated in Beijing when a tofu vendor found that his product had gone bad.